Donald Trump Put Off Coronavirus Call With China’s President To Chat With Sean Hannity In Fox News Interview

 The United States on Thursday surpassed China as the country with the most coronavirus cases in the world, according to data compiled by Johns Hopkins University.
 In an evening phone call, Donald Trump had been scheduled to discuss the global pandemic with China’s President Xi Jinping.

-But Trump postposed the call by 90 minutes, in order to speak on-air with Fox News host Sean Hannity, also by telephone, according to Trump’s own statement to Hannity, as seen in the video below on this page.
+But Trump postponed the call by 90 minutes in order to speak on-air with Sean Hannity, according to the president’s own statement to the Fox News host, as seen in the video below on this page.
 The call had been scheduled for 9 p.m.
 EDT, which would be 9 a.m. in Beijing.
-But Trump told Hannity that he rescheduled the call for 10:30 p.m. in Washington D.C..
+But Trump told Hannity that he rescheduled it for 10:30 p.m. in Washington, D.C.

-Instead, Trump took the time to speak to Hannity, defending his handling of the coronavirus crisis, according to an account posted to Twitter by journalist Aaron Rupar, and posted online by Thread Reader.
+Instead, Trump took the time to speak to Hannity and defend his handling of the coronavirus crisis, according to an account posted to Twitter by journalist Aaron Rupar, and posted online by Thread Reader.

-Trump in the interview, as documented by Rupar, lashed out at several state governors, in one case threatening to threatening to withhold a much-needed disaster declaration for the state of Michigan because the governor there, Gretchen Whitmer who requested the declaration, had criticized the federal response to the pandemic.
+As documented by Rupar, the president lashed out at several state governors.
+In one case, he threatened to withhold a much-needed disaster declaration for the state of Michigan because Governor Gretchen Whitmer criticized the federal response to the pandemic.

 According to one report, Trump had privately expressed annoyance with New York Governor Andrew Cuomo for not acting “good and respectful” enough toward him.